USNavalResearchLaboratory/turboWAVE/docs/ref-tools.rst

 PPT Photoionization
 ,,,,,,,,,,,,,,,,,,,,

 Cycle-averaged model that works across multi-photon and tunneling regimes (convergence in tunneling regime is slow).
+Assumes the projection of the orbital angular momentum in the direction of the field vanishes.
 Cannot be used for ionization due to carrier-resolved fields, i.e., must be used with an enveloped field solver.

 .. py:function:: new ppt ionization [<name>] [for <module_name>] { <directives> }

 	The following directives are supported:

 		Shared directives: see above

+		.. py:function:: orbital number = l

+			:param int l: the orbital quantum number of the state

+		.. py:function:: effective orbital number = lstar

+			:param float lstar: effective orbital quantum number

 		.. py:function:: terms = n